Civil defense siren: Australia

 In Melbourne's CBD, there is a set of sirens installed to warn of attack and extreme flooding.
-These became necessary after the Bourke and Flinders St. attacks, where people were killed as a result of a vehicle purposefully driving into pedestrians.
+These became necessary after the Bourke and Flinders St. attacks, where people were killed as a result of a person intentionally driving a vehicle into pedestrians.

 In Queensland, Whelen Vortex-R4 sirens have been installed as part of the Somerset Regional Council Flood Warning System.
 At nearby Grantham, Queensland, a Whelen WPS-2906, which features both warning tones and pre-recorded messages provides early warning in the event of flooding.
-As well, Cairns Regional Council have installed 9 Whelen WPS-2900 series sirens to alert to a dam breach of the nearby Copperlode Falls Dam.
+As well, Cairns Regional Council have installed nine Whelen WPS-2900 series sirens to alert to a dam breach of the nearby Copperlode Falls Dam.
 A map of the system can be found here, as well as additional information.
 Other Whelen WPS-2900 series sirens can be found in a few towns around Queensland as well.

 New Zealand

-Lower Hutt, Napier, Whanganui, and the former Waitakere City area of Auckland each have a network of civil defense sirens.
+Lower Hutt, Napier, Whanganui, and the former Waitakere City (now Waitakere Ranges) of Auckland each have a network of civil defense sirens.
 The networks in Lower Hutt and Napier are bolstered by fire sirens that also function as civil defense sirens.
 Lower Hutt's network is further bolstered by selected industrial sirens that double as civil defence sirens.
-In the western Bay of Plenty Region, several fire sirens also serve as civil defense sirens, and there are dedicated civil defense sirens at the Bay Park Raceway in Mount Maunganui, Tokoroa, and Whangamata (which has two).
-Additionally, Tokoroa, Putaruru, Tirau, and Whangamata have fire sirens serving double duty as civil defense sirens.
+In the western Bay of Plenty Region, several fire sirens also serve as civil defense sirens, and there are dedicated civil defense sirens at the Bay Park Raceway in Mount Maunganui, Tokoroa, and Whangamatā (which has two).
+Additionally, Tokoroa, Putāruru, Tīrau, and Whangamatā have fire sirens serving double duty as civil defense sirens.
 In the years following the tsunamis of the Indian Ocean earthquake in 2004, Meerkat electronic sirens were installed in all populated areas of the west coast lower than 10 metres.

 Warning sounds vary from area to area, including rising and falling notes and Morse code sirens.
 Communities with volunteer fire brigades use a continuous note on all sirens for civil defense, and a warbling siren on the fire station siren only for fire callouts.
 Civil defense uses a distinctive "sting" siren that is used by all radio stations nationwide, but is currently only used for civil defense sirens in Wanganui.

 Africa

 Morocco

-Morocco, like other countries, has civil defense sirens in many cities and small towns.
-Such as the cities of Casablanca, Oujda, Asilah, M'diq,Chefchaouen, Qalaat and Sraghna.
-Not all cities are equipped with this system.
-These sirens are found at fire stations and city halls.
+Morocco, like many other countries, has civil defense sirens installed in several cities and towns such as Casablanca, Oujda, Asilah, M'diq, Chefchaouen, and Qalaat Sraghna.
+However, not all cities are equipped with this system.
+These sirens are typically located at fire stations and city halls.
+They were first introduced during the French and Spanish colonial era, and while some have been dismantled, many continue to operate to this day.